RetroTournaments/argos/doc/NESBOX.md

 NESBox README
 -------------

-We need a more efficient way to setup, transport, and use ARGOS and host STA events.
+We need a more efficient way to setup, transport, and use Static and host STA events.
 Therefore we will use the time-tested approach of 'putting things in a box.'

 The NESBox should contain _all_ relevant hardware in a safe and contained environment.